Area-53-Robotics/Documentation/src/basics/basics.md

 # Basics of C++
 C++ is used to program the VEX V5 brain.
-It has multiple noteable features.
+It has multiple notable features.

 ## Strongly Typed